 Multiple myeloma is cancer that starts in the plasma cells in bone marrow.
 Bone marrow is the soft, spongy tissue found inside most bones.
 It helps make blood cells.

-If the bones in the spine are affected, it can put pressure on the nerves, resulting in numbness or weakness of the arms or legs.
+If cancer grows in the spine bones, pressure on the nerves may result.
+This can lead to numbness or weakness of the arms or legs.

 Blood tests can help diagnose this disease.
-Some are:
+These tests include:

 This list is not all-inclusive.